 That’s what I do.
 And it works.
 Fear cannot master my emotions anymore.
 It will not control my thoughts and impact my actions.
-It simply has no place in me because God rules.
+It has no place in me because the Holy Spirit resides there.

 How about you?
-What do you do when fear stares you in the face?
+Do you have a favorite Bible verse on which to meditate when fear stares you in the face?

 Grace, I’ll always remember something you said on your blog a number of years ago (and I believe was from your book, also).
 It was life-changing for me.
 You said something like this: “Fear is a opportunity.”
 I was taken aback by that statement because it was such a foreign thought to me.
 But yes, thanks to you, I’ve learned that fear is an opportunity to grow closer to God, to grow in faith in Him, to take steps (mini steps or bold steps) in faith.
 Seeing fear that way provides an opportunity to blossom and grow and live life to the fullest.
 I’m working on my second memoir now about how fears plagued me during a three year period in South America.
 It was a very dangerous place and all of us should have been fearful, but I struggled with whether I’d let my fears hold me back from experiencing all God was offering me.
 I can never thank you enough for letting God use you to minister to me and to so many others.